 This topic describes the instance editions and billing methods of Message Queue for RabbitMQ to help you purchase instances based on your needs.

-Message Queue for RabbitMQ supports the following instance editions:
+Message Queue for RabbitMQ provides the following instance editions:

-Message Queue for RabbitMQ instances are billed in subscription mode.
+Message Queue for RabbitMQ instances are billed on a subscription basis.

 Before you can use a subscription instance, you must pay for it first.
 You are billed for the following items: